NimaFathi/posepred/README.md

 ## Epistemic Uncertainty

 You can also evaluate the epistemic uncertainty of the models using the approach presented in the paper.
-For the ease of use, we have provided the trained EpU model [here]().
+For the ease of use, we have provided the trained EpU model in the release section.
-Using the trained EpU model, one can evaluate the epistemic uncertainty of the pose prediction model too:
+Using the trained EpU model, one can evaluate the epistemic uncertainty of the pose prediction model:
 ```bash
 python -m api.evaluate model=st_trans \
           dataset=$DATASET_TEST_PATH \